Tell me I can eat a tootsie pop

 Good morning,

 I've had my ostomy for about 6 months.
 We went on a road trip and I ate candy all weekend.
 Dumb, I'm usually pretty disciplined.
-Anyway, mini payday candy bars and milk duds.
-Very bad idea, peanuts, sticky nougat and I think milk duds are basically chocolate taffy.
+Anyway, mini Payday candy bars and Milk Duds.
+Very bad idea, peanuts, sticky nougat and I think Milk Duds are basically chocolate taffy.
 At least I was careful to chew really well, but it took tons of water to get back to normal.
 It didn't help we were at an outdoor music festival in a campground in 95° weather.
-Anyway, I did get a little light headed so I won't be trying that again.
+Anyway, I did get a little light-headed so I won't be trying that again.
 I would say go for it and drink extra water and/or Gatorade.

 I realize that we are all different when it comes to foods that work for us and foods that don't.
-I myself avoid ALL chewy, sticky, gummy items since my ileostomy in 2018.
-I had a weak moment at a party in 2019 and ate 1 small piece of rich fudge (on a popsicle stick with sprinkles) that got stuck on-the-spot and caused an obstruction that landed me back in the hospital; so I learned my lesson that day.
+I myself avoid all chewy, sticky, gummy items since my ileostomy in 2018.
+I had a weak moment at a party in 2019 and ate one small piece of rich fudge (on a popsicle stick with sprinkles) that got stuck on the spot and caused an obstruction that landed me back in the hospital; so I learned my lesson that day.
 The other patient in my hospital room was there because she ate a pickle.
 Since the hospital is my least favorite place on the planet, I take the food rules very seriously.
 My advice would be to find another, less dangerous sweet treat.
 I haven't had a tootsie pop, tootsie roll, fudge or taffy for years and I don't really miss them.

 Reply to Axl